What is rooting?

 You may have heard about people who "root" their Android phone.
 This article attempts to explain what that means, and why you might want to do it.

-Important note: because the process for rooting varies according to the device, this article won't explain how to root your device.
-For that, you'll need to search Google, or communities such as XDA forums, for information specific to your device.
+Important note: because the process for rooting varies according to the device, this article won't explain how to root your device, but I will be able to point you in the right direction.

 What "rooting" means